Skip to content

 A life with deafblindness can be meaningful and filled with opportunities to experience and engage with the world, such as

-• and exploring methods to move from place to place safely.
+• exploring methods to move from place to place safely.

 Circumstances and experience of deafblindness will be different for each individual.
 The impact on a person’s life and that of their family, carers, and others will be also differ.